Before you start planning and developing your app, it’s important to understand what Shopify apps do and how they fit into Shopify.

 You can build your app for just one merchant, or you can build it for multiple merchants and then distribute it through the Shopify App Store.

 You don't have to decide how you want to distribute your app right away.
 However, some distribution methods might have additional requirements or limitations that you should be aware of.
-For example, if you want to distribute your app through the Shopify App Store, then it needs to be reviewed and approved by Shopify.

 - Learn about the different methods of authenticating and authorizing apps with Shopify’s platform.